Hornby software: Hornby Virtual Railway 2 (2003)

 Hornby released Virtual Railway 2 (HVR2), 2 years after the original.
 The sequel was somewhat more realistic looking than its predecessor, and contained more elements to use such as scenery, new rolling stock, and new engines (includes Virgin 125).
 Also Download Stations, Locomotives, Rolling stock from www.hornby.com.

 Hornby Virtual Railway 2 was released on 2 June 2003.

+Hornby Track Master

+Hornby Track Master is a software tool to design Hornby Railways train tracks.

+Gameplay

+Hornby Track-Master is a birds eye 2D Planning tool.
+Unlike HVR, Hornby Track-Master allows for the development of a shopping list for every thing needed to build a track, but it has no 3D views.
+Users select pieces of track from lists and place them where they wish.
+Track-Master uses birds-eye view to work.
+Track, platforms, turntables etc. can be added.
+Once completed the software develops a printable shopping list.